Chilean silver rush: Growth cycle

+Silver mining attracted many foreigners as attested in a 1854 census that showed that in the Province of Atacama lived 6887 foreignerners of which 83% were from Argentina and 9% were British.
+Much cattle has brought to Atacama Province from Argentina to be sold for their meat during this period.

-The mining zone slowly grew northwards into the diffuse border with Bolivia.
+The mining zone grew slowly northwards into the diffuse border with Bolivia.
 Agriculture in Norte Chico and Central Chile also expanded as a consequence of the rush as it created a new market for its product.